nfredmond/DOT-Dashboard/docs/GreenChAMP_TrendNavigator_Integration.md

-# CAMP and TrendNavigator Integration Guide
+# GreenChAMP and TrendNavigator Integration Guide

 ## Overview

-This document provides technical details on the integration of the CAMP (Comprehensive Activity-based Mobility Planning) and TrendNavigator modules into the Planning Manager application.
+This document provides technical details on the integration of the GreenChAMP (Green DOT Chained Activity Modelling Process) and TrendNavigator modules into the Planning Manager application.
 These modules enhance the application with scenario planning, travel demand modeling, and trend analysis capabilities.

 ## Architecture